 About LEE BRennan

-Lee Brennan has over 37 years of professional experience and serves as a Principal at Cuningham Group Architecture, Inc. Located in the San Diego office, Lee leads the firm’s Heal Market Group, which specializes in Hospitals, Clinics/Medial Offices, Nursing /Extended Care and Medical Tourism.
+Lee Brennan has over 37 years of professional experience and serves as a Principal at Cuningham Group Architecture, Inc. Located in the San Diego office, Lee leads the firm’s Heal Market Group, which specializes in Hospitals, Clinics/Medical Offices, Nursing /Extended Care and Medical Tourism.
 As a Principal and Board Member at Cuningham Group, he works to develop creative and innovative responses to meet the challenges facing the healthcare industry.
-Lee is a consistent leader in planning, design, and project management, and works with a wide range of clients, including non-profit organizations, public and private real estate developers, investor owned companies, publicly held corporations, universities, city and county governments, and federal agencies.
+Lee is a consistent leader in planning, design, and project management, and works with a wide range of clients, including non-profit organizations, public and private real estate developers, investor-owned companies, publicly held corporations, universities, city and county governments, and federal agencies.